RMDE/Half-open-port-scanner/README.md

 ## Note
 1. If your network interface has a name different than ens33, please add it at header_funcs.c:129
-2. To run this program, User must have root privileges.
-This is becauses the program sends out raw packets .
+2. To run this program, the user must have root privileges as the program sends out raw packets.